LegacyFixer

 Review the public demo

-Request beta access
+Request access

 1. Send the GitHub repository URL for review.

-2. Use a small, non-critical public Python repository.
+2. Start with one non-critical Python repository.

 4. If selected, install the GitHub App only on the approved repository.

-Request beta access
+Request access

-What beta testers see after a scan
+What maintainers see after a scan

 LegacyFixer records scan status, result, queue wait, run time, and the reason why a pull request was or was not opened.